We found 6 family medicine practitioners who accept Great-West Healthcare HMO near Aurora, IL.

 Clinical interests: Hypertension, Diabetes, Asthma, Osteoporosis, Preventive Care, Cholesterol Problems

-Dr. Stephen Headley works as a family practitioner and occupational medicine specialist.
-Dr. Headley is professionally affiliated with Northwestern Medicine Central DuPage Hospital.
-After attending Michigan State University College of Osteopathic Medicine for medical school, he completed his residency training at a hospital affiliated with Midwestern University.
-He takes Aetna EPO, Land of Lincoln, and Blue Cross/Blue Shield, in addition to other insurance carriers.
+Dr. Adrienne Baksinski is a family medicine practitioner and occupational medicine specialist.
+After attending Midwestern University, Chicago College of Osteopathic Medicine for medical school, Dr. Baksinski completed her residency training at a hospital affiliated with Midwestern University.
+She accepts Aetna EPO, Land of Lincoln, Blue Cross/Blue Shield, and more.
+She is affiliated with Northwestern Medicine Central DuPage Hospital.
+Unfortunately, Dr. Baksinski is not currently accepting new patients.

 Conditions / Treatments